SYMPOSIUM: Cell Therapy Analytics

 Kelly Bowen, MS, Senior Scientist, Analytical and Process Development, KSQ Therapeutics Inc. , Associate Principal Scientist , Analytical and Process Development , KSQ Therapeutics Inc

 Developing a robust potency strategy for cell therapy products requires a deep, integrated understanding of product characteristics and MoA.
-By aligning these insights with MoA driven hypotheses, teams can more effectively identify, prioritize, and refine potency assays that are both scientifically meaningful and phase appropriate.
-The session will highlight practical considerations for early stage programs, including how to balance exploratory analytics with regulatory expectations, how to use characterization data to select surrogate or functional readouts, and how to evolve potency strategies as products advance toward clinical development.
+By aligning these insights with MoA-driven hypotheses, teams can more effectively identify, prioritize, and refine potency assays that are both scientifically meaningful and phase-appropriate.
+The session will highlight practical considerations for early-stage programs, including how to balance exploratory analytics with regulatory expectations, how to use characterization data to select surrogate or functional readouts, and how to evolve potency strategies as products advance toward clinical development.

 Flow Cytometry in QC of Advanced Cell Therapy